Turning on group lifecycle events in Resource Groups

 AWSServiceRoleForResourceGroups.
 This managed role has permission to use a Resource Groups

 managed EventBridge rule.
-The rule monitors the tags attached to your resources and the AWS CloudFormation
+The rule monitors the tags attached to your resources and the CloudFormation

 stacks in your account for any changes.
 Resource Groups then publishes those changes to the default